droos86/Project/README.md

 #### Description:
 ##### Summary

 Mood is an iOS app inspired by existing health and mental wellness apps.
-It is designed and developed by Daniel Roos from Germany mainly using Xcode, SwiftUI, SQLite for data management, and SwiftCharts for data visualization.
+It is designed and developed by Daniel Roos from Germany mainly using Xcode, Swift, SwiftUI, SQLite for data management, and SwiftCharts for data visualization.

-Apart from SQLite, I never used any of the aforementioned tools before, so it was a great additional learning experience that taking CS50 enabled.

 Mood has **three main features:**
 1. Users can log how they have felt overall from very pleasant to very unpleasant on a daily basis with an intuitive slider.